 Each party agrees that effective communication is essential to successful collaboration, and therefore the team members of each entity should be committed to communicating as often as necessary to ensure smooth coordination of services.
 If or whenever concerns arise that require dispute resolution, the parties directly involved should make a good faith attempt resolve those issues completely.
 However, if they are unable to do so they will escalate this to their supervisors as soon as possible.
 If supervisors are unable to resolve the issues, they will be escalated to the contacts listed below.

 Boys & Girls Clubs of the Big Bend

-Agency: Boys & Girls Clubs of the Name: Position Title: e Big Bend Signature Date Agency: Children's Home Society Name: Heather Brungardt of Florida Position Title: Chief Program and C Date: Clinical Officer Signature Date
+Agency: Boys & Girls Clubs of the Big Bend Name: Position Title: Signature Date Agency: Children's Home Society of Name: Heather Brungardt Position Title: Chief Program and Cli Date: Signature Date